 Back on Planet Earth, it turns out that name Marley has a long history with no Jewish connections at all:

 This long-established surname is of Anglo-Saxon origin, and is locational from any of the various places thus called, including Marley in Devonshire, Durham, Kent and the West Riding of Yorkshire, or Marley Farm in Brede (Sussex).
 The Yorkshire place, recorded as “Mardelai” in the Domesday Book of 1086, derives its first element from the Olde English pre-7th Century “mearth” meaning (pine) marten, plus “leah”, a wood or clearing.

 It took me only a few minutes to track down that information.
 No tortured etymology necessary.

 The Forward article makes the final killing point–quoting another writer–that Scrooge hates Christmas and has a pointed nose.
 There you have it, ladies and gentlemen.
 To cap it all off, the author ends his article with “Bah, humbug,” which must have taken a great deal of thought.

 In the course of A Christmas Carol, Scrooge comes to see how the world is filled with poverty, some of it close to home.
 And there’s that vision of Ignorance and Want which is absolutely harrowing.

 Scrooge also realizes how his emotional life has been stunted, and shame makes him more compassionate.
 That’s not anti-Semitic or pro-Christian, and it has nothing to do with religion or identity: It’s just plain human.

-An American pioneer in writing fiction about children of Holocaust survivors, Lev Raphael is the author of 26 books in genres from memoir to mystery.
-His latest novel is State University of Murder.
+An American pioneer in writing fiction about children of Holocaust survivors, Lev Raphael is the author of 27 books in genres from memoir to mystery.